The signs, symptoms and causes of endometriosis, as well as what you can do, including diagnosis, management and treatment.

 The endometrial tissue cells may:

-- stick to organs in the pelvis
+- be found on organs, usually in the pelvis

 What causes endometriosis?